TL;DR

 It’s a quiet crisis unfolding in offices, factories, and homes across the United Kingdom.
 It doesn't make the daily headlines, but its impact is profound, personal, and financially devastating.
 New analysis projected for 2025 reveals a startling truth: more than two-thirds of working-age Britons have a 'biological age' significantly higher than their birth certificate suggests.

 This isn't a matter of feeling a bit tired.
-This is a scientific reality where the cells and systems in your body are aging faster than time itself.
+This is a scientific reality where the cells and systems in your body are ageing faster than time itself.
 This accelerated decline is fuelling a future wave of premature chronic illness—from heart disease and type 2 diabetes to certain cancers and dementia.
 The cost?
 A lifetime financial burden estimated to exceed a staggering £4.7 million per individual affected, factoring in lost earnings, private medical bills, and the crippling expense of unfunded long-term care.

 This phenomenon is a 'Time Tax'—silently stealing years of healthy, productive life from you and placing an immense strain on your family's future.
 The question is no longer if this will affect you or someone you love, but how you will prepare for it.
-In this definitive guide, we will unpack the bio-aging crisis, quantify the risks, and reveal how a robust financial shield—comprising Life, Critical Illness, and Income Protection (LCIIP)—is your most crucial defence in securing your family’s future against this hidden threat.
+In this definitive guide, we will unpack the bio-ageing crisis, quantify the risks, and reveal how a robust financial shield—comprising Life, Critical Illness, and Income Protection (LCIIP)—is your most crucial defence in securing your family’s future against this hidden threat.

 For decades, we’ve measured life by the number of candles on a cake.
 This is your chronological age.
 But science now tells us there's a far more important metric: your biological age.